ruybrandao/hplip-1/README.md

 **Configure HPLIP for Installation**
 The following configuration options are what worked for us.
 Your milage may vary.
-   - (As normal user): ./configure --enable-static --enable-depenedency-tracking --enable-apparmor_build --with-gnu-ld
+   - (As normal user): ./configure --enable-static --enable-dependency-tracking --enable-apparmor_build --with-gnu-ld
    - You may or may not see configuration warnings.
 Don't sweat it; as long as there are no error messages, it's fine.
    - (As normal user): make
    - **sudo** make dist
-     - This will leave you with a file name hplip-3.19.11.tar.gz
+     - This will leave you with a file named hplip-3.19.11.tar.gz
      - If you want to try to install with this file, move it to / and then run **sudo** tar -zxf hplip-3.19.11.tar.gz
+     - You also have the option of using "**sudo** make install"
+       - The downside to either of these options is trying to remove them once they're installed.

-     - ***BUT WAIT!
-THERE'S AN EASIER OPTION!***
+***BUT WAIT!
+THERE'S A BETTER INSTALL OPTION!***
    - The Makefile has an option to build a deb package!
-If you want to use this option, **be sure to install epm**
+If you want to use this option, **be sure to install the epm package**
-     - sudo apt install epm -y
+     - **sudo** apt install epm -y
    - Now make the deb: **sudo** make deb
      - For the deb to work properly, you **must either build it as root or use sudo**!
      - Trying to install the deb built as a regular user failed for us; installing after building with sudo worked fine
-     - Install the deb: sudo dpkg --install hplipfull*.deb
+     - Install the deb: **sudo** dpkg --install hplipfull*.deb

 # Finishing After Install
 * Run hp-setup to configure the suite